patrickfreyer/tsx-to-pdf/README.md

 - See file details (size, creation date)
 - View PDFs directly in the browser
 - Download PDFs to your computer

+### Generate with Claude Tab

+The Generate with Claude tab allows you to:
+- Create TSX components by describing what you want
+- Preview generated components
+- Save components to the input directory
+- Export generated components directly to PDF

+#### Using Claude for Component Generation

+1. Describe the component you want to create
+2. Click "Generate Component"
+3. Review the generated code
+4. Save the component or make edits
+5. Export to PDF using the Export tab

+Example prompts:
+- "Create a dashboard with charts showing user activity"
+- "Make a pricing comparison table with three tiers"
+- "Design a timeline component showing project milestones"

 ## Manual Usage